shostakovich/mugim/source/_posts/2012-12-03-ruby-reading-the-source-code-of-openstruct.markdown

 protected :modifiable
 {% endcodeblock %}

 Huh?
-It sets a attribute modifiable and if this does not succeed it throws an exception?
+It sets a attribute modifiable and if it does not succeed it throws an exception?
 If it is modifiable it returns the @table?

 Well to be honest this is not clear at all.
 The text of the exception states that this is about frozen objects.
 Hm lets validate this: